mlissner/identity-theft/README.md

 History
 -------

 Around June of last year, I got a phone call from "PayPal" telling me that I needed to pay my credit card bill with them.
 I was convinced at the time that it wasn't actually PayPal, and that it was a scam phone call.
 I was wrong about that.
-The scan had happened earlier, I **did** have a PayPal credit card that somebody had created in my name, and it was indeed overdue.
+The scam had happened earlier, I **did** have a PayPal credit card that somebody had created in my name, and it was indeed overdue.

 Months later, I got another phone call, again trying to get me to pay off the PayPal credit card.
 At this point, I was just impressed with the scammer's persistence, but I didn't pursue it further, and left on a six month trip to New Zealand.